 «That's not my name,» I cut in, but I regretted it the second I got a burning look from her.
 She was clearly the one in charge here, and I was one her turf.

 I would only speak when spoken to from now on.

 «Madame,» she began with authority in her voice.
 Her accent as thick as her brown hair. «We've been informed that your husband is in possession of illegal drugs purchased on this trip.» She stared at me, looking for signs that might confirm her suspicions. «Do you know anything about this, Madame LaRou?»

 «I-I'm not Madame LaRou, officer.
 My name is Hermione Granger, and this is my fiance Martin Anderson.» I gulped before continuing. «W-We don't know anything about any d-drugs.
 This is, this is a mistake.»

 The lady in charge bore her eyes into mine, suspicious to her very core.
 She looked from me to Martin, who had now become angry and red in the face.
 While squinting her eyes she gave the man holding Martin's arm a low, but determined command, and in a heartbeat he'd turned both of Martin's hands behind his back and cuffed them.

-the LaRou couple!
+«But-But we're not the LaRou couple!
 My name's Hermione Granger!» I fumbled to get my passport, and panicked when another man went to Martin's other side and together they pulled him away from me.
 Martin was fighting against their grip, but his attempts to break free were futile. «H-Here's my passport.
 See?
 Hermione Jean Granger!
 Please, officer, you have to believe me!»

 «I believe you,» she told me without even taking a glance at my passport. «It's your fiance that I don't believe.»